hannotify/hanno.codes/_drafts/java-21-release-day.md

 }
 ```

 The `guitar` variable is declared and populated here, but it is never used.
 Unfortunately, its intentional non-use doesn't come across as such to the reader.
 Moreover, static code analysis tools like Sonar will probably complain about the unused variable, raising suspicions even more.
-Introducing an unnamed variable can convey the intent of the code a lot better:
+Introducing an unnamed variable can better convey the intent of the code:

 ```java
 int guitarCount = 0;